storybookjs/native/APP-CONFIG.md

 ## Configuring your mobile application

-Your android or iOS app needs to be modified to handle switching between stories.
+Your mobile app needs to be modified to handle switching between stories.
 There are 2 ways to handle this:

 ### 1. Deep Linking